 Smart contracts are key to many decentralised finance (DeFi) services, games and NFT marketplaces - including the Metaverse.
 They allow developers to launch tokens, applications and protocols that operate autonomously, making them essential to the growth of Web3.

-If you’re considering trading in a smart contract platform, it’s important to analyse its developer ecosystem, scalability, transaction fees and long-term vision, because platforms with growing user bases and continued development could offer greater trading potential.
+If you’re gaining exposure to a smart contract platform, it’s important to analyse its developer ecosystem, scalability, transaction fees and long-term vision, because platforms with growing user bases and continued development could offer greater trading potential.

 Key risks include bugs, hacks and network congestion issues, with each platform’s performance typically tied to adoption and scalability.